FIFA Anthem

 The "FIFA Anthem" or "FIFA Hymn" is an instrumental song played at the beginning of FIFA-sponsored events, such as futsal and association football matches and tournaments (like international friendlies, the FIFA World Cup or any other association football competitions), usually as the participants enter the playing area.
 Occasionally, there have been instances where a different song has been used in its place, such as Vangelis' "Anthem" used at the 2002 FIFA World Cup.

-Since the 2018 FIFA World Cup and 2019 FIFA Women's World Cup, a new anthem, "Living Football" is used as the entrance music when both teams' national flags and FIFA flags enter the ground, and "Seven Nation Army" by The White Stripes is used for the players entrance.
+Since the 2018 FIFA World Cup and 2019 FIFA Women's World Cup, a new anthem, "Living Football" is used as the entrance music when both teams' national flags and FIFA flags enter the ground.

 History

 Early years (1994–2004)

 It was first played at the 1994 World Cup, composed by Franz Lambert and is completely instrumental with no lyrics.
 Rob May and Simon Hill arranged it.

 Rearranged version (2004–2018)

 In 2004, the song was rearranged and re-recorded with improved acoustics by Gota Yashiki and it is this version that is currently used by FIFA before the start of matches.
 It was used in the 2010 and 2014 FIFA World Cups, though the 1994 version was used at the final of the 2006 one.